mlanza/atomic/README.md

 * pipe

 See the various READMEs disbursed among the source modules for a bit more help.

+## Changes

+Atomic is stable, production ready, and actively maintained; however, changes are not handled in a manner which guarantees safety to an open source audience.
+This is because, historically, being a private library, there has been none.
+Proper measures can be installed when and if that changes.
+For now, safety can be had by forking and maintaining your own version.

+Pull requests which fix defects will be evaluated for acceptance.

+Enhancement requests are not currently being accepted.

 ## Guidance for Writing Apps